palhamel/creative-code-visuals/README.md

 ### Labs making graphics with code - work in progress

-- run canasSketch via command line:
+- run canvas Sketch via command line:

 # Run and open in browser:
-canvas-sketch src/foobar.js --open
+> canvas-sketch src/foobar.js --open

+Create new sketches in /sketches/

 # Run the development server on an existing file
 canvas-sketch src/foobar.js